Human Rights Standards for Conservation (Part III)

-Despite international law that confers rights on indigenous peoples and local communities, and rights on a wide range of conservation actors, it is often difficult for communities to find effective mechanisms to obtain redress when injustices occur.
-This discussion paper clarifies which redress mechanisms exist, their strengths and weaknesses, and asks: should a body focused specially on the conduct of conservation initiatives be formed?
+Despite international law that confers rights on indigenous peoples and local communities, and on a wide range of conservation actors, it is often difficult for communities to find effective mechanisms to obtain redress when injustices occur.
+This discussion paper clarifies which redress mechanisms exist, their strengths and weaknesses, and asks: should a body specially focused on the conduct of conservation initiatives be formed?

-The International Institute for Environment and Development (IIED) is working with Natural Justice to systematically review and analyse relevant international law to answer the following three questions:
+IIED worked with Natural Justice to systematically review and analyse relevant international law to answer the following three questions:

 - Which actors bear human rights obligations and responsibilities in the context of conservation initiatives?